TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 2. remove console.logs - probably need to replace with some kind of proper logging.
 Probably need to find a library for that. (winston)
 4. allow for editing of reports.
 Probably need a history for this.
 5. allow teachers (and students maybe) to schedule when their spot(s) will be available.
+5. mass unassignSpots.
+Technically not needed but sending 100 http requests at once probably isnt the best idea.
+Although it probably won't cause a issue either.

 # Test List: